iamshgulati/learn-java-se/Interview-QA-Set-1.md

 hashCode() method is declared in java.lang.Object class.
 It's return type is int.
 It is declared using public access specifier and it does not take any argument.
-The default implementation of hashCode() method processes the memory address of an object to an integer value.
+The default implementation of hashCode() method converts the memory address of an object to an integer value.

 equals() method is also declared in java.lang.Object class.
 It's return type is boolean.
-It is declared using public access specifier and it takes one Object type argument.
+It is declared using public access specifier and it takes one object type argument.
 The default implementation of equals() method is used to make equal comparision between two objects.
 Internally equals() method calls the hashCode() method.
 If the hash value of two objects are same then equals() method returns true otherwise it returns false.